Mike3rd/mturko_vercel/content/page/toby.md

 ---

-#### Pages 8-9: Postman's Treat

-(Left 8)

-> Rounding the block, who should appear?
-Toby’s favorite postman—“Over here!”
-With jingling keys and treats to share,
-He never forgot this scruffy Toby bear!

-(Right 9)

-> “Special delivery!” the mailman announced,
-Tossing the biscuit on which Toby pounced,
-Finley sniffed, “Ugh, don't have a cow!”
-But Toby just danced— and then took a bow!

-Illustration:
-- Jolly postman in uniform
-- Mailbag with shelter flyer visible

-Interactive Prompt:
-"High-five your pup for good manners!"

----

 #### Pages 10-11: Stormy Park Fireworks

 (Left 10)

 > KABLAM!
 The sky lit up KA-POW!
-Toby tucked his tail and "HOWL!"
+Toby tucked his tail and went "HOW-WOL!"
 Fireworks bloomed like flowers of fright,
-He dove for the bushes—out of sight!
+He dove for the bushes— out of sight!

 Illustration:
 - Toby’s paws and tail visible under bush.

 (Right 11)

-> Cheezy cawed, "They’re just light-show pets!
+> Cheezy cawed, "It's just a light-show, no harm to pets!
 See?
 Not one firework’s bitten folks yet!"
-Finley draped him in her "blanket cape,"
-"Now march, mutt.
-Don’t gawk—escape!"
+Finley yanked his scruff: "Listen pup,
+We’ll sleep here ‘til the sun comes up!"

 Illustration:
 - Fireworks over park
 -  Finley wrapping him like a burrito.
+- Show Finley building a makeshift bed from trash (cardboard + blanket).
+- Cheezy perched on a park sign ("No Dogs After Dark").

 Interactive Prompt:
 "If your pup's scared of noises, hug them tight!"